 - and others

-Such conditions affect elderly people as much as young adults, children, and even infants.
-If regular food intake becomes impossible, patients may depend on either partial or total parenteral nutrition (short PPN or TPN).
-In these cases, nutrients are administered through a central-venous catheter (CVC) placed in the patient’s chest.
-While CVC systems can be a vital necessity, they also come with considerable risks.
-For this reason, we provide lock solutions that protect patients from catheter-associated complications.
+This can affect elderly people as much as young adults, children, and even infants.
+Nutrients must then be administered through a central-venous catheter (CVC) implanted in the patient’s chest.
+While CVC systems can save lives, they also bear considerable risks.
+Therefore, we have developed specialised lock solutions to protect patients against catheter-related complications and infections.

 The antimicrobial agent taurolidine kills more than 500 types of germs.

-Apart from infections, patients also must avoid occlusion.
-Contact with blood, especially at the tip of the catheter, may lead to severe blood clotting.
-Therefore, we offer lock solutions with anticoagulant or fibrinolytic substances that help to maintain an adequate flow rate: citrate, heparin, or urokinase.
+Apart from infections, patients must also avoid occlusions.
+Contact with blood, especially at the tip of the catheter, can lead to severe blood clotting.
+We offer lock solutions with anticoagulant or fibrinolytic substances to maintain an adequate flow rate: citrate, heparin, and/or urokinase.

 All ingredients named above have been approved and recommended in current guidelines (GPOH, ESPEN, GaVeCeLT, DGE, and other national guidelines).

-Please note that all TauroLock™ products must be administered by trained staff with medical expertise and experience.
-Based on this premise, we advise the following procedure:
+Please note that all TauroLock™ products are to be administered by trained staff with medical expertise and experience.
+On this premise, we advise the following procedure:

 - Start parenteral nutrition.

-- Flush both lumens with 10 ml of saline and the push-pause-technique.
+- Flush both lumens with 10 ml of saline according to the push-pause technique.